-BSG Ecology has provided ecological advice and client support for a residential development proposal in Aylesbury; challenging the strict application of a Biodiversity Offsetting metric requested by the Council and successfully resolving concerns held by the Environment Agency.
+BSG Ecology provided advice and support for a residential development in Aylesbury; this included challenging the rationale for the strict application of a biodiversity impact assessment calculator.

-Circus Fields 2 was granted planning permission subject to conditions in June 2015.
-BSG Ecology produced the necessary documents, including the Habitat Management Plan, required to discharge the ecology related planning conditions.
-As part of the approach to avoiding impacts on protected species and adjacent habitats, on-site ecology support will also be provided as the development progresses.
+Circus Fields 2 was granted planning permission in June 2015.
+BSG Ecology produced a Habitat Management Plan and provided on-site ecology support as the development progressed.